shesharpnl/hackathon-2023.slack-bot.base-example/README.md

 - `postJobToSlack(webhookUrl, payload)`: This function takes a webhook URL and a payload and posts the payload to the Slack channel using a `fetch()` request.
 The `Content-type` header is set to `application/json`.

-Sure, here's a possible Contributing section for the readme file of this project:

 ## Contributing

 Contributions to this project are welcome!
 If you find a bug, have a feature request, or want to contribute code, please follow these guidelines: